 To budget, or not to budget

-Taking the time to make a budget may sound overwhelming, but it can truly help you develop better spending habits and achieve your goals.
-All you need to do is create one that works for you.
-Pick a tried-and-true method or DIY your own with bits and pieces of other methods to fit your needs.
+Taking the time to make a budget may sound overwhelming, but it can truly help you develop better spending habits.
+Pick a tried-and-true method or DIY with bits and pieces of other methods to fit your needs.
+With a small investment of time, putting yourself on a better path to achieving your financial goals is undoubtedly possible with a solid budget.